fractaldotbox/ddevkit/apps/docs/md/dependencies.md

 - We want first class ESM support and thus
   - `vitest` over `jest` for testing
   - `tsx` over `ts-node` for .mts execution

+## Form
+- we opt for shadcn form (react-hook-form) instead of radix ui form